Digital multimeters, electrical meters, and volt meters

 What is a digital meter?

-A digital meter is an electronic device used to digitally measure and display electrical quantities.
+A digital meter is an electronic device that digitally measures and displays electrical quantities.
 Unlike analog meters, which use a needle and dial, digital meters show readings on an LCD or LED screen, offering higher precision and easier readability.
 Digital meters encompass a range of devices, including digital multimeters, digital voltmeters, and digital current meters.
 They are widely used in various settings, from residential and commercial electrical systems to complex industrial machinery, due to their accuracy, versatility, and ease of use.
 The term' digital meter' often refers to meters that measure electrical properties like voltage, current, resistance, and sometimes other parameters such as capacitance, frequency, and temperature.

 How does a digital current meter work?